 6. Corny Stock Photos

-Hate them.
-Hate them hate them hate them.
-These just scream of ‘Someone told me I should use images on my website, so I found these random stock images that sort of fit the bill.’
+These just scream of ‘someone told me I should use images on my website, so I found these random stock images that sort of fit the bill.’
 See also: ‘I have not an artistic bone in my body, and I care not about personality.’
 And: ‘P.S.
 I’m lazy.’

 7. Useless Random Shit